chanelrichardson/GeneralRCV/README.md

 An image visualizing each of the models and the number of seats won by POC preferred candidates across plans.

-Other python files are included in this repository that have not been changed nor used by me.
-I kept around files that were available in Anthony’s original “FairVote-FRA” repository available at github.com/mggg/FairVote-FRA.
+**Other python files are included in this repository that have not been changed nor used by me.
+I kept around files that are available in Anthony’s original “FairVote-FRA” repository available at github.com/mggg/FairVote-FRA.**

-Creating an ensemble + running RCV simulation on an ensemble created by nesting into a specific plan.